 - Speak to the student in a direct, concerned, straightforward manner.

 - Because many students initially resist the idea of counseling, be caring but firm in your judgment that counseling would be helpful.
 Also be clear about the reasons that you are concerned.

 - Encourage the student to contact GT CARE directly for an assessment.
 Students may walk-in to GT CARE M-F from 8:00am. to 4:00pm.

 - Offer to let the student call from your office if you believe they may need extra support and encouragement.

 - It might be helpful to share with the student that the Counseling Center is staffed by psychologists and counselors and that our services are free and confidential.

 - In some situations, you may find it wise to walk the student over to GT CARE.

 What about the culturally different student?

 Because of cultural masking and our own inexperience and/or discomfort with people who are different, the initial assessment of distress is often difficult.
 For the most part, problems described in this brochure are also discernible in the culturally different population.
 However, difficulty in assessing emotional distress in the culturally different individual is compounded by differences in cultural norms of behavior, emotional expression, sense of privacy and personal discomfort with mainstream American culture.
-If you encounter a culturally different individual who may be experiencing distress, it is important to make some contact with him/her and express your concerns, just as you would with any other student.
+If you encounter a culturally different individual who may be experiencing distress, it is important to make some contact with them and express your concerns, just as you would with any other student.
 Although it would be helpful to be knowledgeable about the person's own culture, it is much better to reach out than to hold back for fear of violating cultural rules or boundaries.
 If the student does not accept your offer of help, you might want to suggest talking with someone else on campus, possibly someone who may be knowledgeable about the students' background.
-Remember to reach out to this person since he/she may find it difficult to seek assistance from you.
+Remember to reach out to this person since they may find it difficult to seek assistance from you.

-What to expect at The Counseling Center
+What to expect at GT CARE

 The First Visit